Henry Grace

-Henry Grace (March 20, 1907 - September 16, 1983) was an American set decorator.
+Henry Wooten Grace (March 20, 1907 - September 16, 1983) was an American set decorator.
 He won an Oscar and was nominated for twelve more in the category Best Art Direction.
-As an actor, he had a role as Dwight D. Eisenhower, whom he strongly resembled, in The Longest Day.
+As an actor, he had a role as General Dwight D. Eisenhower, whom he strongly resembled, in the film The Longest Day.

 Selected filmography

 Grace won an Academy Award for Best Art Direction and was nominated for twelve more: